 4. Play games and do fun exercises to learn stroke order.

 Writing Chinese characters and memorizing their stroke order is pure horror for most students.
 What could be more boring and dull than sitting at your desk for hours writing 我 wǒ (I) 100 times?

 That’s why you will achieve better and quicker results if you make Chinese characters fun and interesting.
 A great way to do so is using various apps, like Skritter.
 This application forces you to always write charactersfrom scratch.
 It’s a fun and effective way to learn to write Chinese characters.

 Another great app that will let you learn characters with writing is FluentU.
 FluentU lets you learn Chinese with real-world videos like music videos, movie trailers, news, and inspiring talks.
 FluentU takes such content and changes it into Chinese learning lessons.
-You can practice your Chinese writing on the FluentU App by just changing your iPhone keyboard.
+You can practice your Chinese writing on the FluentU app from the iTunes or Google Play store.
 The best part of FluentU is that always helps you learn the words with plenty of context.

 Another great character game is offered by Chinese Writer App, which kind of works like Tetris.
 You need to write the character correctly before it reaches the ground, and you lose if too many characters get stacked up on each other!
 The app can be downloaded for free and measures your progress continuously.

 5. Take a calligraphy class or try learning the art on your own.